Updated by: Sristy Sharma on April 29, 2022, 4:27 p.m.

 The Composite score ranges from 1-36, while the writing score ranges from 2-12.

-ACT Score is detailed and broadly divided into two categories i.e Composite Score and section-wise scores.
-The section-wise scores include Maths, Science, English, Reading and Writing.
+ACT Score Certificate is a detailed document, and can be broadly divided into two categories i.e Composite Score and Section-wise Scores.
+The Composite Score is the overall score of the candidate, and is considered as an official score in the ACT exam sat.
+The Section-wise Scores include scores of Maths, Science, English, Reading and Writing, as individual sections.

 Tabulated below are the important dates related to ACT Scores.
 Check them out to find out when the ACT multiple-choice scores are expected to release.